FossCrunch/Pro/_posts/Science/2018-05-02-Scientist hope on accidentally created plastic eating enzyme for recycling.md

 Scientists have engineered an enzyme which can digest polyethylene terephthalate (PET), the plastic used in single-use plastic bottles and other common packaging.
 <br>

-This could revolutionize the recycling process, allowing plastics to be re-used more effectively.UK consumers use around 13 billion plastic drinks bottles a year but more than three billion are not recycled.
+This could revolutionize the recycling process, allowing plastics to be re-used more effectively.
+UK consumers use around 13 billion plastic drinks bottles a year but more than three billion are not recycled.
 <br>

 "[PET] has only been around in vast quantities over the last 50 years, so it's actually not a very long timescale for a bacteria to have evolved to eat something so man-made," commented Prof John McGeehan, who was involved in the current study.